Bid Bonds: What are they?

 What is the benefit of getting a Bid Guarantee?

-Having a bid bond or a bid guarantee is beneficial to the project owner in two important ways:
+Having a Bid Surety Bond or a bid guarantee is beneficial to the project owner in two important ways:

 - The bond conveys to the owner that there is an underwriter that stands behind the work of the contractor placing the bid and will put up the performance bond if the contract is awarded to their principal.